 - Achieve a nationally recognised level 2 Certificate in Supporting Teaching and Learning

-- Provide you with the skills, knowledge and competencies needed to progress onto higher levels of study for example the level 3 diploma
+- Provide you with the skills and knowledge.
+All needed to progress onto higher levels of study for example the level 3 diploma

 You'll also develop the following skills for work: